lberglind/logik/lab3/report/report.md

 ## Explanation of the proof-system
 The program is run through the verify\1 predicate which takes a filename as input.
 From this filename, every node's adjacencies and atoms are read, as well as the current state and the formula $\phi$ to check for in that state.
 The cut operator is used to reduce unnecessary backtracking and to provide a definitive True or False answer to the model checking query.

-assertTransitions\1 is then run on the Adjacencies to recursively go through the list and and assert every relationship between nodes as a predicate transition(node, next).
+assertTransitions\1 is then run on the Adjacencies to recursively go through the list and assert every relationship between nodes as a predicate transition(node, next).

 assertStates\1 recursively asserts every relationship between a node and its atoms as a predicate state(node, atom).